 I’m not saying, “Don’t go in that niche direction.”
 What I am saying is this: if you define your niche too narrowly, you’ll have a hard time getting in front of them with your marketing techniques.
-And along the way, you might not be following your own soul purpose.
+And along the way, you might not be following your own purpose or meeting your goals.

 So, how do you define your own niche?
 I’d love to hear about your target audience and how you help them!